scionproto/scion/doc/testing/buildkite.rst

 7. Clone the github repository to the agent.
 8. The agent runs its job and uploads the output to buildkite.

-Importantly, buildkite jobs can spawn new jobs by uploading (from the agent to the central buildkite service) more pipeline steps.
+Importantly, buildkite jobs can spawn new jobs by uploading more pipeline steps (from the agent to the central buildkite service).
-The first job of a pipeline is configured in the buildkite pipeline, and it's usually a dummy step that loads or expands the pipeline config file from the repository, spawning all the jobs that will then do perform the actual build tasks.
+The first job of a pipeline is configured in the buildkite pipeline.
+Usually, this is a dummy step that loads or expands the pipeline config file from the repository, spawning all the jobs that will then perform the actual build tasks.
-For the ``scion`` and ``scion-nightly`` pipelines, this first runs the ``.buildkite/pipeline.sh`` in the repository to generate the full pipeline:
+For the ``scion`` and ``scion-nightly`` pipelines, this first step is to run ``.buildkite/pipeline.sh`` in the repository to generate the full pipeline:

 .. code::